stone-payments/stoneco-guidelines/qa_testing/cucumber/README.md

 Then I should see the welcome message
 ```

-As can be seen on the example, all features files have 3 main parts:
+As can be seen on the example, all features files have three main parts:

-- Feature declaration: It is always de same.
-"Feature:" header with a brief description about the common functionality of the scenarios.
+- Feature declaration: header with a brief description about the common functionality of the scenarios.

-- Scenario declaration: Like the Feature header, it has a brief but accurate description about the scenario functionality and the specific behaviour of the application.
-Every scenario should have one or more of the 3 main steps:
+- Scenario declaration: brief but accurate description about the scenario functionality and the specific behaviour of the application.
+Every scenario should have one or more of the three main steps:

-> * Given steps: On the "Given" steps is detailed the initial state of the application.
+> * Given steps: On the "Given" steps the initial state of the application is detailed.
 It is set the application on an starting point to describe the funcionality.
-> * When steps: On the "When" steps, is described the funcionality that the application will execute, like on the example "go to the home page".
+> * When steps: On the "When" steps is described the funcionality that the application will execute, for example "go to the home page".
-> * Then steps: On the "Them" steps, is checked that the application behaves properly as expected.
+> * Then steps: On the "Then" steps is checked that the application behaves properly as expected.

-Those 3 types of steps could be used as desired, but it is advisable that every scenario should have only 3 of those simple steps.
+Those three types of steps could be used as desired, but it is advisable that every scenario should have only three of those simple steps.
 This will keep the scenario simple and understandable.

 On a feature file it can be found other parts like:

-> * Background: Only can be 1 "background" for a feature.
+> * Background: Only can be one "background" for a feature.
 It declares the steps that will be the same for all the scenarios of the feature.

-> * Example: When some scenarios are really similar between them and only differ on the data tested, all of them could be grouped on an only one scenario with an "example" table, which contains all the data for every scenario.
+> * Example: When some scenarios are really similar between them and only differ on the data tested, all of them could be grouped on an only one scenario with an "example" table, which contains all the parameters for every scenario.

 The detail of the different features implementation could be found on main cucumber [page](https://cucumber.io/docs#reference)

 **Scenarios implementation**

 When the scenarios are properly written and business people and developers have reached an agreement, it is the moment to implement those scenarios.
 Using cucumber it can be given functionality to all of the Gherkin steps.
-Thus every step will interact with the application, getting automated test for the application.
+Thus every step will interact with the application, getting automated tests for the application.

 ```
 When(/^I go to the homepage$/) do